Chesblaw/Chesblaw/README.md

 </div>

-**My name is Natnael Asnake I have 3+ years solid experience on Production Grade Apps and Systems**
+**My name is Natnael Asnake I'm a software engineer i worked on large scale oss projects & Production Grade Apps and Systems and I have deep expertise on resilient, high performance API infrastructure, Data integration, Intelligent systems and user friendly apps that meet business requirements. this is my overall work track**

 <p align="left">